anon82051/alc2sparql-bench-eswc/README.md

     sudo ./run-sparql.sh
 The results  of the benchmark (IGUANA result files) are stored in the directory `<target_dir>/iguana_results/sparql`

-# Datasets and Queries
+# Datasets, Queries and Results
-The datasets used in the benchmark and their respective queries are available online: https://www.dropbox.com/scl/fo/8bvt9b296brbwet171li5/h?dl=0&rlkey=ai1atekz4zez8wlbys6zgqkcg
+The datasets used in the benchmark, their respective queries, and the results reported in the paper are available in `artifacts.zip`.

-# Results
-The results presented in the paper are available in `results.zip`.